Our favorite outdoor fireplace ideas will ensure that you can enjoy your backyard all-year long. Here's why you should consider one for your garden...

 8. Install a fireplace in a garden 'room'

 Building an extra room with a view of the garden is now a growing trend.
-With the current vogue for open-plan, multi-purpose family rooms that combine a mix of kitchen, dining and living spaces, garden rooms fit the bill perfectly, especially if they feature an outdoor fireplace.
+With the current vogue for open-plan, multi-purpose family rooms that combine a mix of kitchen, dining and living spaces, garden rooms fit the bill perfectly, especially if they feature any outdoor fireplace ideas.

 When planning a garden room, think carefully about how you’d like to use the space.
 If you plan to entertain, or simply revel in your garden after sundown, then an outdoor fireplace could be the answer to those chilly evenings.

-If you are building your garden room from new, have your builder section of a small area designed for log burning.
-If you are after a more modern aesthetic – paint the surrounding wall in a bold color.
+If you are building your garden room from new, have your builder section off a small area designed for log burning.
+If you are after a more modern aesthetic, paint the surrounding wall in a bold color.

 9. Fix it to the wall

-Is floor space at a premium in your small backyard?
-The ultimate option is a built-in wall fire, set at seating height for maximum effect.
-Position a wall fire close to your seating area to benefit from its warmth and alluring embers all evening.
+If floor space is at a premium and you are looking for small backyard ideas, a built-in wall fire is the ultimate outdoor fireplace option.
+Position it close to your seating area to benefit from its warmth and alluring embers all evening.